AlbertWhite/react-test-demos/readme.md

 #### React Component

 - Use Enzyme to test a DOM element or react class exist.
 DONE
 - Test a function is excuted after interaction with DOM.
+DONE

 #### Connected Component / HOC component

+- Test a connected component.
+DONE
+- Test a HOC component like reduxForm.
+DONE

 #### Redux-saga